 In Utah, the time frame, also called the statute of limitations, on filing a personal injury claim for an auto wreck is four years from the date of the crash.
-As long as you file your claim within that time frame, you can obtain damages.
-If you don’t file in time, however, you will be barred from filing an injury claim for that accident at all.
+As long as you file your auto injury claim within that time frame, you can obtain damages.
+If you don’t file in time, however, you will be barred from filing an injury claim for that auto accident at all.
 Also be aware that if you are wanting to file a personal injury claim against the government, the time frame is much shorter: You’ll only have one year.

 After an auto accident, you can recover compensation for damages like lost income, medical costs, property damage, pain and suffering, emotional trauma, and more.